kshedden/case_studies/methods/survival.md

 with a disease until they progress to a more advanced stage of the disease.
-There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where time does not play a central role (although this is less common).
+There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where time does not play a central role.

 ## Time origin

-Consider a setting where we are observing a person over time, and we are interested in the time $T$ at which some event of interest occurs.
-It is very important to define the *origin* from which time is measured, i.e. what is the meaning of time zero?
+Consider a setting where we are monitoring a person over time, and we are interested in the time $T$ at which some event of interest occurs.
+It is very important to define the *origin* from which time is measured, i.e. what is the meaning of time $T=0$?
 In the case of human-centered studies, we may let $T$ denote the age of the person when the event occurs, in which case the time origin is the date of birth.
-Note that in this case you will need to define [units](https://en.wikipedia.org/wiki/Unit_of_measurement) for $T$, e.g. months or years.
 Alternatively, there may be an event that must occur before the event of interest, and the time of this event may make a more sensible time origin.
-For example, if $T$ corresponds to graduating from university, we may choose the date of university matriculation (enrollment) as the time origin, so that e.g. if $T=4$ and the time units are years, then the person graduated four years after beginning their studies.
+For example, if $T$ corresponds to graduating from university, we may choose the date of university matriculation (first enrollment) as the time origin, so that e.g. if $T=4$ and the time units are years, then the person graduated four years after beginning their studies.

+You will also need to define [units](https://en.wikipedia.org/wiki/Unit_of_measurement) for $T$, e.g. months or years.

 ## Event time distributions